dersiwi/tanker/README.md

 #### Controls
 Functions like `change_weapon` and adjusting the force can only be done via the GUI. `fire` is possible both by pressing `space` or the red fire button in the GUI.

-For all other controls click `h` while in game to get the latest documentation.
+For all other controls press `h` while in game to get the latest documentation.

 ### Start the game